MarcAnt01/ACSwitch/docs/index.md

 3. [Low Level Control](low_level.md)
 4. [Miscellanous Stuff](miscellanous.md)

-If you think something is missing here, please let me know of that.
+If you think something is missing here, please let me know about that.